Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Coherent peaked states and perturbations

 \section{Coherent peaked states and perturbations}

 A crucial ingredient for the extraction of cosmological physics is the identification of states that can be associated with continuum, classical physics.
 Since GFTs are many-body quantum field theories of atoms of spacetime, by analogy with condensed matter systems, one would naturally expect these states to exhibit some form of collective behavior.
 The simplest form of such collective behavior is captured by coherent (or condensate) states.
 Importantly, strong evidence has recently been provided for the existence of such a condensate phase in quantum geometric TGFTs~\cite{Marchetti:2022igl,Marchetti:2022nrf}.
-One-body condensates of spacelike tetrahedra (whose condensate wavefunction encodes the macroscopic physics of the system) have indeed been used to derive an effective cosmological dynamics that exhibits a resolution of the big bang into a big bounce~\cite{Oriti:2016qtz,Marchetti:2020umh,Jercher:2021bie} and offers intriguing phenomenological implications such as dynamical isotropization~\cite{Pithis:2016cxg}, emergent inflation~\cite{deCesare:2016rsf} or a late-time de Sitter phase~\cite{Oriti:2021rvm}.
+One-body condensates of spacelike tetrahedra (whose condensate wavefunction encodes the macroscopic physics of the system) have indeed been used to derive an effective cosmological dynamics that exhibits a resolution of the big bang into a big bounce~\cite{Oriti:2016qtz,Marchetti:2020umh,Jercher:2021bie} and offers intriguing phenomenological implications such as dynamical isotropization~\cite{Pithis:2016cxg}, emergent inflation~\cite{deCesare:2016rsf,DeSousa:2023tja} or a late-time de Sitter phase~\cite{Oriti:2021rvm}.
 Motivated by these encouraging results and given the need to introduce timelike tetrahedra to improve the frame coupling, we propose to describe the background component of our collective states as the tensor product of a spacelike and a timelike one-body condensate

-where the spacelike and timelike condensate states (whose details are discussed in Secs.~\ref{sec:Spacelike CPS} and~\ref{sec:Timelike CPS}) are denoted as $\ket{\sigma;x^0}$ and $\ket{\tau;x^0,\vb*{x}}$ respectively.\footnote{Notice, that the timelike condensate state $\ket{\tau;x^0,\vb*{x}}$ is part of the background since the spatial peaking on $\vb*{x}$ only enters the peaking function and not the reduced condensate wavefunction $\tlrcw$, as discussed in detail down below.} At the right-hand-side of the above equation, we have rewritten the two condensate states as exponentials of the one-body operators $\hat{\sigma}$ and $\hat{\tau}$, respectively acting on the vacuum of $\mathcal{F}_+\otimes\mathcal{F}_-$.
-Finally, $\mathcal{N}_\sigma$ and $\mathcal{N}_\tau$ are normalization factors.
+where the spacelike and timelike condensate states (whose details are discussed in Secs.~\ref{sec:Spacelike CPS} and~\ref{sec:Timelike CPS}) are denoted as $\ket{\sigma;x^0}$ and $\ket{\tau;x^0,\vb*{x}}$ respectively.
+At the right-hand-side of the above equation, we have rewritten the two condensate states as exponentials of the one-body operators $\hat{\sigma}$ and $\hat{\tau}$, respectively acting on the vacuum of $\mathcal{F}_+\otimes\mathcal{F}_-$.
+Finally, $\mathcal{N}_\sigma$ and $\mathcal{N}_\tau$ are normalization factors. {We emphasize that the timelike condensate state $\ket{\tau;x^0,\vb*{x}}$ is part of the background since the spatial peaking on $\vb*{x}$ only enters the peaking function and not the reduced condensate wavefunction $\tlrcw$, as discussed in detail down below.}

 Given the above choice of background states, the most natural way to describe cosmological inhomogeneities would seem to be to include small inhomogeneous perturbations of the one-body condensate wavefunctions (since this is where the macroscopic physics of the system is encoded).
 However, as it will become clear in Sec.~\ref{sec:Background equations of motion}, the mean-field dynamics of the two one-body condensate wavefunctions turn out to be completely decoupled (at least in the regime of negligible interactions that we will consider below).
 Therefore, this choice would produce results that are effectively equivalent to those found in~\cite{Marchetti:2021gcv}, and thus eventually lead to the puzzling indistinguishably between clocks and rods discussed in the previous section and to the consequent mismatch with GR.